Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Abstract

 \section{Abstract}

-Despite the recent trend of creating source code models and applying them to software engineering tasks, the quality of such models is insufficient for real-world application.
-In this work, we focus on improving existing code learning models from the \textit{\textbf{data-centric}} perspective instead of designing new source code models.
-We shed some light on this direction by using a so-called data-influence method to identify noisy samples of pre-trained code learning models.
-The data-influence method is to assess the similarity of a target sample to the correct samples to determine whether or not such the target sample is noisy.
-The results of our evaluation show that data-influence methods can identify noisy samples for the code classification and defection prediction tasks.
-We envision that the data-centric approach will be a key driver for developing source code models that are useful in practice.
+Despite the recent trend of developing and applying neural source code models to software engineering tasks, the quality of such models is insufficient for real-world use.
+This is because there could be noise in the source code corpora used to train such models.
+We adapt \textit{data-influence methods} to detect such noises in this paper.
+Data-influence methods are used in machine learning to evaluate the similarity of a target sample to the correct samples in order to determine whether or not the target sample is noisy.
+Our evaluation results show that data-influence methods can identify noisy samples from neural code models in classification-based tasks.
+This approach will contribute to the larger vision of developing better neural source code models from a \textit{data-centric} perspective, which is a key driver for developing useful source code models in practice.